Stability results of octahedrality in tensor product spaces: Introduction

-The characterisation of the octahedrality given in \cite{blr2} has motivated a lot of new results about octahedrality and Daugavet property in tensor product spaces in the last few years (see \cite{blr,blr3,hlp,lan,llr,llr2,rueda} and references therein).
 An open problem posed in this line \cite[Question 4.4]{llr} is the following: given two Banach spaces $X$ and $Y$, does $X\pten Y$ have an octahedral norm whenever $X$ has an octahedral norm?
-There are some examples where the answer is positive such as when $X=L_1(\mu)$ (or more generally, when $X$ is a non-reflexive $L$-embedded space such that $X^{**}$ has the metric approximation property \cite[Theorem 4.3]{llr2}), when the Cunningham algebra of $X$ is infinite-dimensional or when $X$ is the dual of an ASQ space (say $X_*$) and $Y$ is a dual space (say of $Y_*$) such that $X\pten Y=(X_*\iten Y_*)^*$ (see \cite[Section 4]{llr}).
-However, to the best of our knowledge, this question still remains open.
-It is even an open problem in the particular case when $X$ is a \textit{Lipschitz-free space} (see \cite{blr3,pr} and references therein for details on this space and Question 2 in \cite{blr3}).
-In the injective case, it is known that the octahedrality is preserved from both factors by taking injective tensor product \cite[Theorem 4.2]{llr} but not from one of them \cite[Theorem 3.8]{llr2}.
-The results of \cite[Section 3]{llr2} also suggest a connection between the problem of preservance of octahedrality by taking injective tensor products and finite representability in $\ell_1$.
-Motivated by the previous results the aim of this note is to continue the study of how is the octahedrality preserved by taking tensor product spaces.
+There are some examples where the answer is affirmative such as when $X=L_1(\mu)$ (or more generally, when $X$ is a non-reflexive $L$-embedded space such that $X^{**}$ has the metric approximation property \cite[Theorem 4.3]{llr2}), when the Cunningham algebra of $X$ is infinite-dimensional, when $X$ is the dual of an ASQ space (say $X_*$) and $Y$ is a dual space (say of $Y_*$) such that $X\pten Y=(X_*\iten Y_*)^*$ (see \cite[Section 4]{llr}) or when $X=\mathcal F(M)$ for any infinite metric space $M$ which is not uniformly bounded \cite[Theorem 4.1]{mrpre}.
+However, to the best of our knowledge, the above mentioned question \cite[Question 4.4]{llr} still remains open.
+The aim of this short note is to give a negative answer to \cite[Question 4.4]{llr} by proving that, in general, the projective tensor product does not preserve octahedrality from one of its factors.
+The counterexample exposed in Theorem~\ref{theo:contraproj} is strongly motivated by an example presented by V. Kadets, N. J. Kalton and D. Werner \cite[Corollary 4.3]{kkw}, where the authors exhibited an example of a projective tensor product failing the Daugavet property even though one of its factors of such space does have the Daugavet property.

-The paper is organised as follows.
-In Section \ref{sectinotation} we introduce notation and some preliminary results.
-In Section \ref{secticontraeje} we obtain that if $X$ is a separable $L_1$-predual with the Daugavet property and $H$ is a finite-dimensional Hilbert space, then octahedrality and the Daugavet property are equivalent properties on $X\pten H$.
-Finally, in Section \ref{sectimejorallr2} we improve the positive results of \cite[Section 3]{llr2}, proving for instance that, if a uniformly smooth Banach space $Y$ has a monotone basis, then $Y\iten \ell_1$ has an octahedral norm if, and only if, $Y\iten X$ has an octahedral norm whenever $X$ has an octahedral norm.
-We also get some consequences in terms of the diameter two properties.